-We invite you to join us for the 2023 WPS Symposium, formerly the WPS Enrichment Retreat!
+We invite you to join us for the 2024 WPS Symposium!
 Attendees will learn from experts in breast and body contouring, facial aesthetics and practice management.
-This is an opportunity to network and enjoy education in a small group setting and reconnect in person with your female colleagues.
+This is an opportunity to network, enjoy education in a small group setting and reconnect in person with your female colleagues.

 This in-person activity is for all female plastic surgery practitioners, residents and other healthcare professionals interested in translating expanded knowledge into practice to improve patient outcomes in plastic and reconstructive surgery.